STANDARD TERMS AND CONDITIONS FOR THE SALE OF GOODS & SERVICES

 2.3 No variation of these Conditions or to an Order or to the Contract, shall be binding unless expressly agreed in writing and executed by a duly authorised signatory on behalf of the Customer.

-2.4 Each Order by the Customer to the Supplier shall be an offer to purchase the Deliverables subject to these Conditions.
+2.4 Each Order by the Customer to the Supplier shall be an offer to purchase the Deliverable on a no Sale on Return basis and shall be subject to any further Conditions.

 2.5 An Order may be withdrawn or amended by the Customer at any time before acceptance by the Supplier.
 An Order shall lapse unless accepted by the Supplier before the expiry of 14 days after the date of the Order.
-If the Supplier is unable to accept an Order, it shall notify the Customer promptly.
+If the Supplier is unable to accept an Order, it shall notify the Customer If the Supplier accepts an Order it shall then become non-cancellable by the Customer.

 2.6 The Supplier may accept or reject an Order at its discretion.
 An Order shall not be accepted, and no binding obligation to supply any Deliverables shall arise, until the earlier of: